and Other Forms of Placenta Medicine

 Some people are clearly drawn to one method of placenta preparation, or a particular form of medicine.

-Placenta capsules are usually taken within the first 6 months postpartum; the tonifying, nourishing qualities of placenta prepared in the TCM method are best suited to this long-term use, when the goal is to reduce postpartum depression, improve milk supply, or replenish the body after birth.
+Placenta capsules are usually taken within the first 6 months postpartum; the tonifying, nourishing qualities of placenta prepared via steaming are best suited to this long-term use, when the goal is to reduce postpartum depression, improve milk supply, or replenish the body after birth.

 Placenta tinctures are well-preserved, and are therefore great for later use, such as menstrual difficulties or menopausal symptoms.